 Rental property management can be overwhelming at times.
-You need to manage maintenance, inspections, and repairs.
-You need to arrange for showings and screen potential tenants to ensure they’re reliable.
+You need to manage maintenance, inspections, and repairs, and you need to arrange for showings and screen potential tenants to ensure they’re reliable.
 And you have to stay on top of all your paperwork, from lease agreements to any additional riders.

 Property management software is designed to simplify this process.
 With the right software, you can list your properties, screen your tenants, and take care of paperwork all in the same place.
 Here’s a quick look at the ten best property management software suites for property owners.